jigx-com/jigx-docs-examples/docs/Components/entity/section.md

 :::VerticalSplitItem
 Using sections, rows, and entity fields to create relevant display sections for the information to be functional yet elegant and neatly organized.

-**Examples:
+**Examples:**
-**See the full example using static data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/static-data/section-row-entity-field-sd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using static data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/static-data/section-row-entity-field-sd)
-See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/section-row-entity-field-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/section-row-entity-field-dd.jigx).

-**Datasources:
+**Datasources:**
-**See the full datasource for static data in <a href="tps://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for static data in [GitHub](tps://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/services/repair-services-static.jigx).
-See the full datasource for dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/section-row-entity-field-dd.jigx" target="_blank">GitHub</a>.&#x20;
+See the full datasource for dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/section/dynamic-data/section-row-entity-field-dd.jigx)
 :::
 ::::